akosfurton/stackoverflow_auto_mod/README.md

 particular run of the pipeline with the entry point found at `bin /airflow_trigger.sh`

-For example, to trigger a manual run of the tf_idf pipeline: `bash bin /airflow_trigger.sh -d subscription_funnel -r test_123_must_be_unique -p "y"`
+For example, to trigger a manual run of the subscription_funnel pipeline: `bash bin /airflow_trigger.sh -d subscription_funnel -r test_123_must_be_unique -p "y"`

 This will run the pre-processing task first, and upon completion run the